Databricks for Scala developers

 In addition to developing Scala code within Databricks notebooks, you can develop externally using integrated development environments (IDEs) such as IntelliJ IDEA.
 To synchronize work between external development environments and Databricks, there are several options:

-• Code: You can synchronize code using Git.
-See Git integration with Databricks Git folders.
+Code: You can synchronize code using Git.
+See Git integration for Databricks Git folders.

 Databricks provides a set of SDKs which support automation and integration with external tooling.
 You can use the Databricks SDKs to manage resources like clusters and libraries, code and other workspace objects, workloads and jobs, and more.
 See the Databricks SDKs.

-For more information on IDEs, developer tools, and SDKs, see Developer tools and guidance.
+For more information on IDEs, developer tools, and SDKs, see Developer tools.

 Additional resources